-Bengaluru fifth cheapest city in the world: report
+Bengaluru fifth cheapest city in the world: Report

 Bengaluru: Bengaluru is the world’s fifth cheapest city while Chennai and New Delhi, at eighth and tenth places, respectively, are among the top ten cheapest cities to live in, a new report said.